 An owner must promptly notify in writing any rejected applicant of the grounds for any rejection [24 C.F.R.
 983.253(a)(2) and (a)(3)].
-A copy of the notification sent to the tenant must be provided to the Authority within 15 calendar days of the denial.
+A copy of the notification sent to the

+Housing Authority of the City and County of San Francisco Housing Choice Voucher Administrative Plan-050124 tenant must be provided to the Authority within 15 calendar days of the denial.
 Where the Authority has not received a RTA confirming the approval or a copy of the denial, the Authority may refuse additional referral requests.